UCLA vs. USC NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- UCLA has combined with its opponents to put up more than 65.5 points only two times this year.
+- UCLA and its opponents have scored at least 65.5 points just twice this year.

 - USC and its opponents have combined to score more than 65.5 points in four of nine games this season.

-- The combined points per game average of the two teams, 63, is 2.5 points fewer than Saturday's over/under.
+- The average total in Bruins games this season is 61.2, 4.3 points fewer than Saturday's total of 65.5 .

-- These two squads combine to surrender 56.3 points per game, 9.2 fewer than this contest's over/under.

-- The Bruins and their opponents score an average of 61.2 points per game, 4.3 fewer than Saturday's total.

 - The 65.5 total in this game is 8.0 points higher than the 57.5 average total in Trojans games this season.